rabbit140/RepData_PeerAssessment1/PA1_template.md

 ```

-Download the data if not already downloaded and then load it
+Download the data if not already downloaded and then load it:

 ```r
 if(!file.exists("activity.csv")){